Frequently Asked Questions

 Sutton Power Choice is a municipal electricity aggregation, which is a form of group electricity purchasing.

-Typically, your electric utility, National Grid, provides two sets of services to you:
+Typically, your electric utility, National Grid, provides two services for you:

 1. They deliver your electricity (Massachusetts electric utilities are electricity delivery companies only).
-Delivery services appear on your electricity bill as delivery charges.
+Delivery charges appear in the Delivery Services portion of your electric bill.

 2. They also supply your electricity, which means they buy electricity for you and pass the cost along to you.
-The cost of the electricity they buy for you appears on your electricity bill as supply charges.
+The cost of the electricity they buy for you appears in the Supply Services portion of your electric bill.

 But in Massachusetts, there are actually three ways to purchase your electricity: